Linseed oil

 1 product

-Many Uses
+Many uses

 Cultivation and Harvest

 Flax is grown in temperate climates, usually in moist, well-drained soils.
-It prefers cooler temperatures and is typically planted in early spring, with harvest occurring in late summer or early autumn.
-The seeds are usually harvested when they turn brown, which is generally 80-100 days after sowing.
+It prefers cooler temperatures and is usually sown in early spring, with harvesting taking place in late summer or early autumn.
+The seeds are usually harvested when they turn brown, which is generally 80–100 days after sowing.

 The oil also contains other healthy fats, including monounsaturated and polyunsaturated fatty acids.
-Furthermore, it is a rich source of lignans, compounds that have antioxidant, anti-inflammatory, and antibacterial properties.
+Furthermore, it is a rich source of lignans, compounds that have antioxidant, anti-inflammatory and antibacterial properties.

 Frequently Asked Questions